I think we have a problem. When are you back?

 “I’ve got eyes on it.”
 This is from Peter Novak, another member of the team.
 “Looks like just the driver.”

 My computer beeps.
 “Tower just approved landing for a plane coming in.”

 Erickson orders his team to stay sharp.
 I feel the adrenaline moving through me as I lean forward, watching the lights of the approaching plane.
 The car has stopped near the hanger.
-Although I don’t see anyone I know Nathan has moved in to position, close enough to apprehend the driver once we have confirmation on our target.
+Although I don’t see anyone I know Kurt has moved in to position, close enough to apprehend the driver once we have confirmation on our target.